simonkowallik/tmconfpy/docs/index.md

 The TMOS configuration parser [f5-corkscrew](https://github.com/f5devcentral/f5-corkscrew) is a more sophisticated alternative with advanced functionality and active development.

-Also checkout the jupyter notebook: [example/notebook.ipynb](./example/notebook.ipynb).
+Also checkout the jupyter notebook: [example/notebook.ipynb](https://github.com/simonkowallik/tmconfpy/blob/main/example/notebook.ipynb).

-For more details about the relevant configuration files, data formats, tmconfpy and its ansible collection please have a look at the [documentation](https://simonkowallik.github.io/tmconfpy/).
+More details about the relevant [BIG-IP configuration files and data formats](./data-formats.html).

 ## Using tmconfpy with ansible

-tmconfpy is available as an ansible module, please see [ansible_collections/simonkowallik/tmconfpy/README.md](./ansible_collections/simonkowallik/tmconfpy/README.md) or the [documentation](https://simonkowallik.github.io/tmconfpy/).
+tmconfpy is available as an ansible module, please see [docs: Ansible](./ansible.html).

 ## Documentation by example